 We may also ask trainees to think about their parents' and family's values; and also the values of others who influenced them, of teachers, of friends, and so on.
 Then we ask trainees to make a summary in the form of a diagram.
-This is to show from whom they think they have acquired their own values brief list of the most important values held by the persons mentioned in the outer ring.
+This is to show from whom they think they have acquired their own values.

+The diagram may follow the layout of figure v.
+The trainee makes a brief list of the most important values held by the persons mentioned in the outer ring.
 He then indicates which of those values have been 'passed on' to him, and from whom.